LIMT34/LIM-Tracker/README.md

 ```
 2. Download [libopencv_core.so.4.3](https://drive.google.com/file/d/1cDnkx-b531rQ5mhB8F5PU9DAtuYr3cF1/view?usp=sharing) and [libopencv_imgproc.so.4.3](https://drive.google.com/file/d/1Yrz5hvsG2Seo_nxAORRxvIooSSGU9L8R/view?usp=sharing), and copy into Fiji's library folder (e.g., ${HOME}/Fiji.app/lib/linux64).

-<br>※Please note that the recognition and tracking speed of the Ubuntu version is inferior to that of the Windows 10 version (optimization work is currently underway).

 ### How to launch the Fiji plugin